datamade/how-to/heroku/deploy-a-django-app.md

 Next, configure the GitHub integration to set up [automatic deploys](https://devcenter.heroku.com/articles/github-integration#automatic-deploys) for both Heroku apps (staging and production).
 Choose "Wait for CI to pass before deploy" for each app.

+Heroku needs to deploy from specific branches in order to deploy to different environments (e.g. staging vs. production).
+In order to properly enable automatic deployments, then, you'll need to deploy to production from a branch instead of tagged commits (a practice which we've used in the past for deploying to production).
+We recommend creating a long-lived `deploy` branch off of `master` immediately after setting up your repo so that you can use `master` to deploy to staging and `deploy` to deploy to production.

 Finally, configure environment variables for staging, production, and review apps.
 These can be set using either the dashboard or the CLI.
 [Follow the Heroku